anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Researcher User Stories
+Each of the NCPI's platforms securely hosts data in the cloud and collocates data with a cloud-based execution environment for running repeatable analysis workflows.

 <hero small>The NCPI is helping to enable cross-platform authentication and authorization, cross platform data discovery and the exchange of datasets, analysis workflows and analysis results. </hero>

 ### Our Initial Focus